Deferred Retirement Option Program (DROP)Jan 23, 2020

 3 months before your DROP ends you’ll choose your payout option.
 Within 60 days after your DROP participation ends, your account is distributed according to your choice.
 If you do not choose a distribution method within that 60-day period, the account is fully distributed.
 In other words, a lump-sum payment is made less 20 percent withholding for taxes.

-So should you participate in DROP, knowing that you’ll cap your pension benefit?
+Should you participate in DROP, knowing that I’ll cap your pension benefit?
 Is it better to continue working and earning service credit and then retire with a larger pension?

 You can go to HR and request an estimate under both scenarios, and then make a wise decision.